-- xvii) The Company has incurred cash losses in the current year and in the immediately preceding year, - xviii) There has been no resignation of the statutory auditors during the year.
+- xviii) There has been no resignation of the statutory auditors during the year.
 Therefore, provisions of clause 3 (xviii) of the Order are not applicable to the Company. - xix) According to the information and explanations given to us and on the basis of the financial ratios, ageing and expected dates of realization of financial assets and payment of financial liabilities, other information accompanying the financial statements, our knowledge of the Board of Directors and management plans and based on our examination of the evidence supporting the assumptions, indicate that uncertainty exists that may cast a significant doubt on the Company's ability to continue as a going concern.
 We further state that our reporting is based on the facts up to the date of the audit report and we neither give any guarantee nor any assurance that all liabilities falling due within a period of one year from the balance sheet date, will get discharged by the company as and when they fall due. - xx) According to information and explanations given to us, and based on our examination of the financial statements of the Company, the CSR requirement is not applicable to the Company in view of losses incurred by the Company.
 Accordingly, clause 3(xx) of the Order is not applicable.

 For Bakliwal & Co.
-Chartered Accountants Regn.No.130381W
+Chartered Accountants Regn.Ng.130381W

-Ankur JainPartner Membership No.197643
+Ankur Jain Partner Membership No.197643